richanynguon/PathToHokage/Embedded_System/coursera_ese/src/Systems_Architecture.md

 MSP432 System Architecture
 ![MSP4432 System](../assets/ti4-1.png)
 MSP432 block diagram

+## Platform
+---
+The platform is the underlying integrated circuit (IC) and the components surrounding the CPU (Peripherals).
+This is a relative term but could also refer to an OS or circuit board with an IC.
+This m,ay affect the address space of the micro controller.
 ## CPU
 ---
 Central Processing Unit (CPU) is the unit that executes instructions that make a computer program through i/o operations.